 For a more budget-friendly option, try the Alera Elusion Series Mesh Chair.
 According to ReviewGeek, it’s the best chair if you’re trying not to sell an arm and a leg to support your back.

 “It’s the little things that can cause distractions and discomfort,” Kinports said.
 “Make sure you invest in exactly what you need to achieve your best focus everyday.”

 Monitor specs are usually contained to the IT, sales or customer service industries.
 But as a writer, I find dual monitors extremely beneficial.
 They help me stay organized by separating tabs and tasks to certain screens.

 “As a [software] developer, an extra screen is also a must,” said Grandt.
 “Something that is larger than the 13-inch laptop… keeps me productive.”

-PC Magazine recently rated the best monitors of 2020, and Lenovo’s ThinkVision M14 received a great review.
+PC Magazine rated the best monitors of 2021, and Lenovo’s ThinkVision M14 received a great review.
 Its screen brightness and portability make it ideal for home-office use.
 And in most home offices, desk space is a luxury.
 Consider adding a monitor mount for an extra $30 or so.

 And freelancers, be sure to write these expenses off as itemized deductions on your taxes.

 Adam Hardy is former staff writer at The Penny Hoarder.